 We are beginning to piece together how we will be able to gather our young people for Religious Education.
 Like our Billerica Schools, we will need to make significant adaptations to the program that we have offer.
 The Archdiocese is still assessing how the preliminary guidelines set by the state for schools affect how we can implement our religious education program for all ages.
 With as much uncertainty as our families are facing with their many changes in schedules and how school will start in September, there has been a significant reluctance in registering for Religious Education.
 With enrollment down and tentative plans on what we can offer in our program, we are not able to maintain the level of staffing in our Religious Education program that we had in the past.

 That being said, it is with regret that we have informed Jim Spinale that we have eliminated his position as coordinator of the Confirmation program.
 We appreciate Jim’s many years of dedicated ministry to our teens, first at Saint Mary and most recently for the collaborative.
 We pray for continued blessings in his life.
-Additionally, we have reduced the compensation for all BCRE staff members, either through summer furloughs or compensation reduction or both.
+Additionally, we have reduced the compensation for all Youth Faith Formation staff, either through summer furloughs or compensation reduction or both.

 Operational Cost Reductions